 I have received a 7 day warning letter from HMRC threatening a winding up petition.
 What now?

-HMRC Seven Day Warning Letter of a Petition
+HMRC 7 Day Warning Letter of a Petition

-You will receive an HMRC seven day warning letter if you are late with your payments of tax.
-This is designed to lead to a negotiation for payment of the debt.
+You will receive an HMRC seven day warning letter if you are late with your tax payments and VAT and PAYE remains unpaid.
+It is designed to lead you to a negotiation for payment of the debt.

 The letter itself states that if the payment isn't made, the Solicitor of HM Revenue & Customs will present a petition to the High Court to wind up the company due to its insolvency or start other legal actions.
-This is in effect what is called a letter before action.
+This is in effect, a letter before action.

 Attached to the letter will be a statement of liabilities outlining the debts this warning letter covers.

 They have a number of aggressive debt collection tools available:

 - Issue a County Court Summons to get a County Court Judgment